 Also it has a very low cost of living.
-I think labour is now cheaper than China, since China has gone up in the market.
-The Philippines has also surpassed India in terms of being the number one call-centre destination in the world now.
+I think labor is now cheaper than China, since China has gone up in the market.
+The Philippines has also surpassed India in terms of being the number one call-center destination in the world now.

 What’s the time difference with the US and UK, and how do you handle that?

 It’s 12 hours to the US East Coast and 15 hours to the West.
 With the UK it’s eight hours.